Harassment, Discrimination and Stalking Policy

 Complaints about Students

 Upon receipt of complaint against a student, an administrative committee including members of the Dean of Student Affairs Office or the Office of the Dean of the College will investigate the circumstances of the complaint and make a recommendation to the Dean of Student Affairs or the Dean of the College, that (a) reviews the facts of the case, (b) determines whether a disciplinary violation has occurred, and (c) recommends sanction for any such violation.
-In appropriate circumstances, the committee may, in consultation with the vice president for administration, employ the services of the ombuds officer, who will conduct a thorough investigation.
+In appropriate circumstances, the committee may, in consultation with the vice president for administration, employ the services of an external investigator, who will conduct a thorough investigation.
 During the investigation, a designated staff member will act as a support for the student reporting the incident and another staff member will serve as a support for the accused student.
-The Dean of Campus Life organizes logistical components of the investigation and acts as a resource to answer questions regarding the investigation or process.
-At the conclusion of an investigation, a report is generated and shared directly with the president.
+The Dean of Students organizes logistical components of the investigation and acts as a resource to answer questions regarding the investigation or process.
+At the conclusion of an investigation, a report is generated and shared directly with the President.
 Designated members of the Dean of Students Affairs Office or Office of the Dean of the College will meet individually with the accused and accuser to discuss the results of the investigation, and implement any applicable sanctions as recommended; sanctions vary and are determined by the severity of the violation.
-As in all cases appeals for administrative decisions may be directed to the Student Judiciary Board; however, in cases of ombuds investigations, appeals will go directly to the president.
+As in all cases appeals for administrative decisions may be directed to the Student Judiciary Board; however, in cases of external investigations, appeals will go directly to the President.

 Complaints about Faculty or Staff

 The College has an independent obligation to investigate potential misconduct, even if a complainant does not want to initiate an official process.
-Therefore, absolute confidentiality cannot be promised with respect to a complaint of discrimination, harassment, sexual harassment, or retaliation.
+Therefore, absolute confidentiality cannot be promised with respect to a complaint of discrimination, harassment, stalking or retaliation.
 The College wishes, however, to create an environment in which legitimate complaints are encouraged, while also protecting the privacy of all involved in an investigation.
 Complaints about violations of these policies will therefore be handled in strict confidence, with facts made available only to those who need to know in order for the College to promptly and thoroughly investigate and resolve the matter.

 Bard College is committed to the principles of free inquiry and free expression.
 The College’s policy against discrimination, harassment, or retaliation is not intended to stifle this freedom, nor will it be permitted to do so.
 Prohibited discrimination, harassment, or retaliation, however, are neither legally protected expression nor the proper exercise of academic freedom, and such conduct is incompatible with the values of this College.
 To ensure that academic freedom considerations are properly considered in any investigation and resolution of a complaint, the Office of the Dean of the College will be consulted and appoint a designee to be added to any investigative body for any complaint that appears to raise questions about academic freedom or appropriate pedagogy.